angelocatalani/angelocatalani.github.io/aboutme.md

 title: About me
 subtitle: I think it is possible for ordinary people to choose to be extraordinary - Elon Musk
 share-title: "Angelo Catalani | About me"
-share-description: "Problem solver with a MSc in Engineering in Computer Science."
 css: "/assets/css/aboutme.css"
 ---